Leadership

 Associate Dean of Academic Affairs

-Dr. Kadavakollu serves as the Associate Dean of Academic Affairs of the proposed Meritus School of Osteopathic Medicine.
+Dr. Kadavakollu serves as the Associate Dean of Academic Affairs of the Meritus School of Osteopathic Medicine.
 He studied at New Mexico State University, and holds a Ph.D. in medicinal chemistry, a master's degree in organic chemistry and an undergraduate degree with a triple major in mathematics, physics and chemistry from Andhra University, India.
 He has played a vital role in the successful establishment of two start-up osteopathic medical schools: California Health Sciences University College of Osteopathic Medicine (CHSU COM) and Burrell College of Osteopathic Medicine (BCOM).

 Dr. Kadavakollu received several teaching awards and is an experienced academic administrator with a passion for curriculum, academic affairs, and teaching osteopathic medical students by team-based learning.
 He is also skilled in assessment, COMLEX preparation, and community outreach.